 What do I do if a dog or cat bites me?

-Colorado revised statute 25-4-603 requires all animal bites be reported within twelve (12) hours.
+Colorado revised statue 25-4-603 requires all animal bites be reported within 12 hours.

-To report a dog or cat bite you will need to call the County where the bite happened, not where the owner of the dog or cat lives.
-If you were bitten in the City and County of Denver you would report the animal bite to the Division of Animal Control at 720- 913-1311 or 311.
-Other wise check the listing for out of county agencies.
+To report a dog or cat bite you need to call the county where the bite happened, not where the owner of the dog or cat lives.
+If you were bitten in Denver, you should report the animal bite to Denver Animal Protection at 720-913-1311 or 3-1-1.
+You can also access the Online Bite Reporting Feature here.
+Otherwise check the listing of out of county agencies.

 What if a reptile or squirrel bites me?